 Cologne, or Köln in German, is famous for its cathedral, its beer, and its intense Karneval parties.
-High on our list for our visit also included the Chocolate Museum.
+High on our list for our visit also included the Chocolate Museum right on the river Rhine.
 I truly didn’t expect to enjoy this museum as much as I did – but it is well laid out, interesting, and fun for adults and kids.

 This post contains affiliate links.
 Should you click on one, I will get a small commission at no extra cost to you.
 Thank you for supporting my work!